-That being said, here are 23 recurring bits, features, and moments that the former Indiana weatherman and his writers invented for our amusement that will linger long after his final night in the Late Show chair.
+Here are 23 recurring bits, features, and moments that the former Indiana weatherman and his writers invented for our amusement.

 1. THE SHORT, NON-TOPICAL MONOLOGUE